anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 Also it is time to put some additional parameters, like class_mode, target_size and batch_size.
 - **directory**: Path to the target directory.
 It should contain one subdirectory per class
-- **target_size**: As all images from our data set has different resolution and pixels, we need to standardize the image size when feeding our model.
-The target_size is the size of your input images, every image will be resized to this size.
+- **target_size = (150, 150)**: As all images from our data set has different resolution and pixels, we need to standardize the image size when feeding our model.
+It must in a [tuple](https://www.tutorialspoint.com/python/python_tuples.htm) (a python structure that is a comma-separated value between parentheses).
+Here we set it as (150, 150).
-- **class_mode**: Set as binary since the model is trained to classify whether the image is a cat a dog, which is a yes/no question.
+- **class_mode = 'binary'**: Set as binary since the model is trained to classify whether the image is a cat a dog, which is a yes/no question.
 If the model is trained on classifying more than 2 categories, the class mode should be set to 'categorical'.
-- **shuffle**: Whether to shuffle the data.
+- **shuffle = True**: Whether to shuffle the data.
 Set True if you want to shuffle the order of the image that is being yielded, else set False.
-- **batch_size**: Here we also need to explain on the concept of epoch, batch size and iteration:\
+- **batch_size = 50**: Here we also need to explain on the concept of epoch, batch size and iteration:\
 `one epoch` = one forward pass and one backward pass of all the training samples.\
 `batch size` = the number of training samples in one forward/backward pass.
 Each batch size will be used to update the model parameters.
 (Ideally, you would want to use all the training samples to calculate the gradients for every single update, however that is not efficient.
 The higher the batch size, the more memory space you'll need.
 The batch size will simplify the process of updating the parameters.
 Usually, a batch size of 64, 128 and 256 are used.)\
 `number of iterations` = number of passes.
 Each pass using the batch size number of examples.\
 `One pass` = one forward pass + one backward pass.\
 For instance, here we have 4000 training samples and we set the batch_size equal to 50.
 The first 50 samples (from 1st to 50) from the training dataset will be used to train the network.
 Then it takes second 50 samples (from 51st to 100th) and train network again.
 This procedure continues until all samples have been propagated through the networks.
-In total, there will be 4000/50 = 80 iterations for each epoch.
+In total, there will be 4000/50 = 80 iterations for each epoch.\
-For more details about other parameters, please check [Keras documentation](https://keras.io/preprocessing/image/)
+- For more details about other parameters, please check [Keras documentation](https://keras.io/preprocessing/image/)

 ```python